Maia Chiburdanidze: Other

-Chiburdanidze has been honoured many times by her country and several postage stamps have even been designed to celebrate her chess achievements.
+Chiburdanidze has been honoured many times by her country, and several postage stamps have been designed to celebrate her chess achievements.
 Mongolia issued a commemorative stamp in 1986 which illustrates a position in one of her games from the 1984 world championship match against Irina Levitina.
 She was inducted into the World Chess Hall of Fame in 2014.

-Maia Chiburdanidze is one of several women from the country who have excelled at the highest levels of chess.
-She has helped to further boost the standing of the game in her country.

 In 2021, Chiburdanidze appeared in the documentary Glory to the Queen alongside Nana Alexandria, Nona Gaprindashvili, and Nana Ioseliani.